FAQs of Estonian E-Residents

 There are multiple ways to get the Estonian phone number:

 TravelSim, Skype, MessageBird.

-If you opened an Estonian company via your e-residency card and business has grown, then you might need to look up on your financials – if they exceed a certain threshold you might need to be inspected or audited.
+If you opened an Estonian company via your e-residency card and business has grown, then you might need to look upon your financials – if they exceed a certain threshold you might need to be inspected or audited.

-Auditing is the review of company’s annual report, provided that the information that it provides is correct and reliable.
+Auditing is the review of the company’s annual report, provided that the information that it provides is correct and reliable.

 Inspections is the same as auditing but it’s more of a summary assessment.
 The inspection is less costly.

 Audit needs to be done by a sworn auditor and it can’t be done by the same firm or person who does your books i.e. he/she needs to be independent.

 Auditing is mandatory if certain measures are meant.
 Also, the audit can be done before the measures are met if the company decides so.

 The audit is mandatory if two of these measures are met